MiDataInt/mdi-pipelines-framework/README.md

 ```

 As a convenience for when you get tired of have many files
-with the same option values (e.g. a data directory), you may
+with the same option values (e.g., a shared data directory), you may
-also create a file called 'pipeline.yml' or '<pipelineName.yml>'
+also create a file called 'pipeline.yml' or '\<pipelineName\>.yml'
-in the same directory as '<myData.yml>'.
+in the same directory as '\<myData\>.yml'.
 Options will be read
-from 'pipeline.yml' first, then '<myData.yml>', then finally
+from 'pipeline.yml' first, then '\<myData\>.yml', then finally
-from any values you specific on the commands line, in that
+from any values you specify on the command line, in that
 order of precedence.